jkingportfolio/CI_PP1_TheCocktailBar/README.md

 ## Testing

 ### HTML Validation
-W3C Markup Validation website was used to validate the HTML code of The Cocktail Bar website.
+[W3C Markup Validation](https://validator.w3.org/) was used to validate the HTML code of The Cocktail Bar website.
 All pages passed and produced no errors.
 <details>
 <summary>Index</summary>
 <img src="docs/validation-html-css/validation-index-html.png">